-Professional indemnity insurance is something any small business owner should investigate.
-As much as you might not want to think about insurance coverage and the risks you face when operating a small business, the below points demonstrate how important professional indemnity insurance is and how beneficial it could prove for you and your business.
+Trust us, Professional indemnity insurance is something any small business owner should investigate.
+As much as you might not want to think about insurance coverage and the risks you face when operating a small business, the below points demonstrate how important professional indemnity insurance for small businesses is and how beneficial it can be.

 If you own your own business, are operating as a sole trader or working as a freelancer, there’s a good chance that you, and you alone, are responsible for any legal implications resulting from your work.
-It’s also fairly standard for any contracts you sign when providing a professional service to a third party, to contain a clause that stipulates you are legally liable for the work you are undertaking.
+Plus, it’s fairly standard for any contract you sign when providing a professional service to a third party, to contain a clause that stipulates you are legally liable for the work you are undertaking.

-This makes professional indemnity insurance crucial for any business owners or freelancers who provide services that could potentially result in some form of legal action or a claim being made.
-Whether legitimate or unfounded, a claim made against you or your business can quickly become expensive, as investigating, defending and settling claims is not cheap.
-Any damage done to your reputation can also result in severe financial strain.
+Essentially, this makes professional indemnity insurance crucial for any business owners, or even freelancers who provide services that could potentially result in some form of legal action or a claim being made.
+Whether legitimate or unfounded, a claim made against you or your business can quickly become expensive.
+Why?
+Well, there’s investigating, defending and settling claims involved in the process.
+That’s not cheap.
+Furthermore, any damage done to your reputation can also result in severe financial strain.

 Sadly, even if you’re the best at what you do and have a stellar track record of satisfactory to excellent work, you’re still not free from risk.
-One claim or legal complaint against you is all it takes for your financial situation and business to take a turn for the worst.
+Even one claim, or legal complaint against you is all it takes for your financial situation and business to take a turn for the worst.
 But, luckily, professional indemnity insurance can help protect you against these professional risks, so you can go about your day-to-day work without having to worry about the ‘what ifs’.

-To give you a better idea of how professional indemnity insurance works, let’s take a look at what is and isn’t covered.
-Exactly what is and isn’t covered in a policy of this nature will depend on the specific policy; however, the following things are usually included:
+So, to give you a better idea of how professional indemnity insurance works, let’s take a look at what is and isn’t covered.
+First of all, what is and isn’t covered in a policy of this nature will depend on the specific policy; however, the following things are usually included: